tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

     >>> reload(fasta_utils)  # doctest: +SKIP
     <module 'fasta_utils' from 'fasta_utils.py'>

+The test suite is no longer being called upon loading the module and no lines logging the progress of the testing suite is being printed to the terminal.

 Note that simply calling the ``import fasta_utils`` command again will not actually detect the changes that we made to the ``fasta_utils.py`` file,